-Using an MRS Client for Nodes Outside a Cluster
+Using an MRS Client on Nodes Outside a Cluster

-After the client is prepared, users can use the client on a node outside the MRS cluster.
+After a client is installed, you can use the client on a node outside an MRS cluster on the public cloud.

 If the client has been installed on the node outside the MRS cluster but must be updated, update the client using the same account that is used to install the client, for example, the root account.

 - An ECS has been prepared.
 For details about the OS and its version of the ECS, see Table 1.

 - Recommended: SUSE Linux Enterprise Server 11 SP4 (SUSE 11.4)

 - Available: SUSE Linux Enterprise Server 11 SP3 (SUSE 11.3)

 - Available: SUSE Linux Enterprise Server 11 SP1 (SUSE 11.1)

 - Available: SUSE Linux Enterprise Server 11 SP2 (SUSE 11.2)

 - Available: CentOS-6.4 (CentOS 6.4)